zenwarr/norman/README.md

 2. In general case, you cannot have `node_modules` directory inside a linked package, because the package does not know it was linked somewhere.
    When the linked package requires another package, it first looks for it in its own `node_modules`, not in `node_modules` of the application it was linked to.
    In most cases it does work, but some packages (especially ones that use singleton instances) are not happy to be imported that way.
+3. You develop with packages layout that differs from the layout you application gets when installed in production.
+4. Circular linked dependencies is still pain for many tools.

-# How does it work?
+# How to start?

 1. Install: `npm i -g node-norman`
 2. Create `.norman.json` configuration file for your application and list modules you want to develop (see below).
-3. Run `npm install` in your application home directory.
-4. Run `norman` in in directory where `.norman.json` is located.
+4. Run `norman fetch` in in directory where `.norman.json` is located (or give path to config file with `norman --config ~/project/.norman.json fetch`).
-5. Norman will clone source code from repos, optionally making `npm install` for cloned sources and running build commands.
+5. Norman is going to initialize local modules by cloning source code from repos, optionally making `npm install` and running build commands.

-6. Cloned sources are going to be relinked: if a cloned module `A` has a dependency on another cloned module `B`, the installed copy of `B` in `A/node_modules/B` is going to be replaced with soft link to `B`.
-7. Cloned modules are synchronized into `node_modules` of your application.
-  Files are not soft- or hard-linked, but copied into `APP/node_modules`.
-  Only modules that already exists in app's `node_modules` are going to be synchronized.
-8. Cloned modules are watched for changes, changes in non-ignored files are synchronized into `APP/node_modules`.
+Now you are able to synchronize local modules.
+For example, you develop an application in module named `app`, which depends on modules `a` and `b` that you also want to modify.
+To start the app, you should have actual versions of modules `a` and `b` in `app/node_modules`.
+Without norman you could create symlinks in `app/node_modules` pointing to `a` and `b` source directories.
+But with norman you should synchronize `app` module before running.
+Synchronizing ensures that you have actual versions of all local dependencies in app directory.
+The directory layout matches the one you get by running `npm install` for your module and fetching all dependencies with npm.

+To sync a module, run `norman sync app`, where the last argument is either name of the module as specified in the config, or a path to module source directory.

+You can use a watcher and synchronize a module on-the-fly by adding `--watch`: `norman sync --watch app`

 # `.norman.json` file